aleksandrajh/CI_PP1_MSVC/README.md

 ## Features

-The website consists of four sections and XX features.
+The website consists of four sections and nine features.

 ### Logo and Navigation Bar
 - Featured on the main website and the 404 error page